vermell/crf/Readme.md

-Test ieThis is a Grapical Model Framework.
+tntienTest ieThis is a Grapical Model Framework.